New Supervisory Board for the Federal DigitalService: Dr. Julia Borggraefe takes over as chair, Bundestag represented for the first time

 Short biographies of all supervisory board members and representatives are available on the DigitalService website.

 Christina Lang, CEO of DigitalService: "Our gratitude goes to the previous responsible persons in the Federal Chancellery as well as to our supervisory board – and here in particular to the departing representatives – who shared our vision of a digital Germany and gave us the opportunity to courageously and quickly build up our DigitalService offering with the necessary freedom.
 They have thus laid the foundation for our state to break new ground in digitalization."

-To this end, DigitalService builds up internal development and methodological expertise for the federal government with interdisciplinary teams.
-Together with the federal administration, it develops its own digital applications that consistently focus on the needs of citizens, businesses and society.
+Together with the federal administration, it develops user-centered digital services that measurably improve the interaction between individuals and the state.
 Through the Tech4Germany and Work4Germany fellowship programs, the in-house unit brings external digital experts and change experts to the federal ministries for several months to experience the benefits of new working methods and improve the implementation of digitalization projects.